maurogonzalez/apigee-opdk-ansible/README.md

 # Apigee OPDK ansible (Under construction)

 This repo is intended to be a small and more friendly for non ansible users subset of [Carlos Frias ansible playbooks](https://github.com/carlosfrias/apigee-opdk-playbook-setup-ansible) and [etp](https://github.com/yuriylesyuk/etp).

+Centralize Apigee Edge operation tasks using one inventory file as reference for all tasks.

 ## Requirements
 - ansible >= 2.2